psun247/ShazamDesk/README.md

-# WpfShazam
+# ChatGPT + Shazam
-This is a C# WPF app that identifies songs like the popular mobile app Shazam and saves song info in Azure SQL DB via Web API / gRPC service or in SQL Server DB.
+WPF ChatGPT mimics ChatGPT web UI.
+WPF Shazam identifies songs like the popular mobile app Shazam and saves song info in Azure SQL DB via Web API / gRPC service or in SQL Server DB.

 # ChatGPT tab
-C# WPF version of ChatGPT using OpenAI API key.
+WPF version of ChatGPT using OpenAI API key with GPT-3.5 model turbo.
 This is independent of the rest of the app.

 ![image](https://github.com/psun247/ShazamDesk/assets/31531761/612c1854-f299-4321-850e-7b78513f3803)